FEATURING RACHAEL POWELL, CHIEF CUSTOMER OFFICER AT XERO

 #1 Recruit people who will help your company deliver on your purpose

 I originally joined Xero as Chief People Officer.
-Early on in that HR role, or People Experience as we call it at Xero, we understood that the only way our company would succeed was if everyone at Xero shared a passion for serving the small business community.
+Early on in that HR role, or People Experience as we called it at Xero, we understood that the only way our company would succeed was if everyone at Xero shared a passion for serving the small business community.
 We realized the importance of winning the hearts and minds of our people first, and how that would lead to winning the hearts and minds of our customers.

 “If you can’t win the hearts and minds of your own people, you’ll never be able to do it with your customers.”